sanyagoyal2000/RedWings/README.md

 # oops-bm
-A database management web application for managing blood banaks,donors and recepients
+A database management web application for managing blood banks,donors and recepients and finding the nearest blood banks.